IBM/queryPattern/readme.md

 ### What are database indexes?

 In order to understand indexes, let's take a look at what happens when you query the world state.
 Say, for example, you want to find all assets owned by the user, "Bob".
-The database will search through each json document in the database one by one and return all documents that match user = "bob.
+The database will search through each json document in the database one by one and return all documents that match user = "bob".
 This might not seem like a big deal but consider if you have millions of documents in your database.
 These queries might take a while to return the results as the database needs to go through each and every document.
 With indexes you create a reference that contains all the values of a specific field and which document contains that value.
 What this means is that instead of searching through every document, the database can just search the index for occurrences of the user "bob" and return the documents that are referenced.

 It's important to note that every time a document is added to the database the index needs to be updated.
 Normally in CouchDB this is done when a query is received but in Hyperledger Fabric the indexes are updated every time a new block is committed which allows for faster querying.
 This is a process known as **index warming**.